What is the link between collagen and sleep?

 What are the benefits of this marine protein for sleep?

 The marine version of this protein is particularly rich in glycine and highly bioavailable, making it an ideal source for improving sleep quality.
-It is easily absorbed by the body and helps to prolong deep sleep phases.
+It is easily absorbed by the body and helps to extend deep sleep phases.

 How can dietary supplements based on this protein improve sleep?